-Rent to Own car dealerships and Buy Here Pay Here dealerships are not always the same thing.
+Rent to Own car dealerships work the same way.
+And while most, if not all, "rent to own" car dealerships are "buy here pay here", not all buy here pay here (also known as BHPH) are rent to own.
+So Buy Here Pay Here dealerships are not always the same thing as Rent to Own.
 At Max Auto Sales we understand it can be confusing, and you can make your car payments here at our dealership, but we are not Rent-to-own.
 We are a better option, in our humble opinion, so let us explain.

 If you have bad credit and you need a used car you usually only have three choices: